-College offices are normally open from 8:00 a.m. to 4:30 p.m., Monday through Thursday, and 8:00 a.m. to 12:00 p.m. on Friday.
+College offices are normally open from 8:00 a.m. to 5:00 p.m., Monday through Thursday.
 Anyone wishing to see a member of the administrative staff at any other time should write or phone for an appointment.
 Please note that the college is in the Central Time Zone.